Quantitative approximation results for complex-valued neural networks: Introduction

 \section{Introduction}

-Motivated by the remarkable practical success of machine learning algorithms based on deep neural networks (collectively called \emph{deep learning} \cite{LeCunDeepLearningNature}) in applications like image recognition \cite{KrizhevskyImagenet} and machine translation \cite{SutskeverMachineTranslation}, the expressive power of such neural networks has recently been closely studied \cite{YarotskyReLUBounds,YarotskyPhaseDiagram,PetersenOptimalApproximation,LuReLUFiniteDepthUniform}.
-These recent results mostly focus on networks using the \emph{rectified linear unit (ReLU)} activation function $\varrho(x) = \max \{ 0, x \}$ which has been observed in practice to massively reduce the training time \cite{LeCunDeepLearningNature,GlorotRectifierNetworks} while apparently maintaining the same expressivity as networks with smooth activation functions, which have been studied already in the 90s \cite{MhaskarSmoothActivationOptimalRate}.
+Motivated by the remarkable practical success of machine learning algorithms based on deep neural networks (collectively called \emph{deep learning} \cite{LeCunDeepLearningNature}) in applications like image recognition \cite{KrizhevskyImagenet} and machine translation \cite{SutskeverMachineTranslation}, the expressive power of such neural networks is the topic of an active and rich area of study \cite{YarotskyReLUBounds,YarotskyPhaseDiagram,PetersenOptimalApproximation,LuReLUFiniteDepthUniform}.
+Results on the expressivity of real-valued neural networks date back to the 90s, when the main focus was on networks with \emph{smooth} activation functions \cite{MhaskarSmoothActivationOptimalRate}.
+More recently, emphasis has shifted towards networks using the \emph{rectified linear unit (ReLU)} activation function $\varrho(x) = \max \{ 0, x \}$, as those networks have been observed to yield similar expressive power at a greatly reduced training time cost \cite{LeCunDeepLearningNature,GlorotRectifierNetworks}.

-Due to the missing support for complex arithmetic in the leading deep learning software libraries \cite{TrabelsiDeepComplexNetworks}, practical applications of deep neural networks have mostly relied on \emph{real-valued} neural networks.
-Alas, recently there has been an increased interest in \emph{complex-valued neural networks (CVNNs)} for problems in which the input is naturally complex-valued and in which a faithful treatment of phase information is important \cite{LustigComplexNNForMRI,TrabelsiDeepComplexNetworks}.
+Due to the missing support for complex arithmetic in the leading deep learning software libraries \cite{TrabelsiDeepComplexNetworks}, practical applications of deep neural networks have almost exclusively employed \emph{real-valued} neural networks.
+Recently, however, there has been an increased interest in \emph{complex-valued neural networks (CVNNs)} for problems in which the input is naturally complex-valued and in which a faithful treatment of phase information is important \cite{LustigComplexNNForMRI,TrabelsiDeepComplexNetworks}.
 For instance, for the problem of MRI fingerprinting, CVNNs significantly outperform their real-valued counterparts \cite{LustigComplexNNForMRI}.
-Moreover, CVNNs have been shown to greatly improve the stability and convergence properties of recurrent neural networks \cite{WolterComplexGatedRNNs,BengioUnitaryEvolutionRNN}.
+Moreover, CVNNs have demonstrated greatly improved stability and convergence properties for the setting of recurrent neural networks \cite{WolterComplexGatedRNNs,BengioUnitaryEvolutionRNN}.